 - In 1988 the acquisition of Cirrus (the largest ATM network in the world) gave MasterCard a new revenue stream and greater acceptance.

-As the decade progressed not only did MasterCard chip away at Visa’s marketshare, but they also forayed into areas where plastic was rarely used, such as taxicabs, supermarkets, and convenience stores.
+As the decade progressed not only did MasterCard chip away at Visa's market share, but they also ventured into areas where plastic had previously never been accepted, such as taxicabs, supermarkets, and convenience stores.

 The company as we know it today

-Their headquarters are out of Purchase, New York and contrary to what many people believe, MasterCard has never issued the cards nor loaned the money.
-The participating banks are responsible for doing both.
+Their headquarters are out of Purchase, New York and contrary to what many people believe, MasterCard has never issued the cards nor loaned the money directly to consumers or businesses.
+The participating banks that are authorized to issue MasterCards are responsible for doing both.

-MasterCard makes its revenue off of transaction fees as well as the fees that participating financial institutions pay to be a part of the MasterCard program.
+MasterCard generates revenue from transaction fees paid by merchants who accept their cards (called interchange) as well as the fees that participating financial institutions pay to be a part of the MasterCard program.

-With a marketcap of “only” $50 billion, they’re roughly half the size of Visa.
-But as their international growth continues, it’s anyone’s guess who will be number one a decade or two from now.
+With a market capitalization (company valuation) of over $90 billion in 2015, they're roughly two-thirds the value of Visa.
+But as their international growth continues, it's anyone's guess who will be number by the end of the decade.